 The largest service the Orange House offers is our daily schedule of classes.
 Offering language classes in Greek and English, our school's curriculum fills two classrooms 6 days a week.
 We also offer vocational training (fishing, tailoring, cooking, and more).
 We also offer the services of a lawyer and psychologist who offer services in Greek, English, and French and also offer interpreters.
-We make a particular effort to employ teachers from the refugee community so classes can be taught by a Farsi or Arabic native speaker.
-In addition to language classes, the Orange House also offers extra curricular courses such as Yoga, Dance, Guitar, Piano, DJ Club, and Book Club.
+We make a particular effort to employ teachers from the refugee community so classes can be taught by a Farsi, Arabic or French native speaker.
+In addition to language classes, the Orange House also offers extra curricular courses when possible.

 Many beneficiaries arrive at the Orange House learn about the other services we offer including a free daily meal and CV workshops.

 Our lunch is served daily at 3:00pm and always served without meat in order to both reduce costs and our environmental footprint.
 Read more about our efforts to reduce our environmental impact below.

 Finally, our CV workshops are slowly growing into a larger jobs support program through a new organization, Project Layali, founded by Za'atar's team.
 You can read more about Za'atar's efforts to assist refugees and migrants with employment opportunities below.

 an in depth look: our priorities at the orange house